 Swim At Bondi Beach

 Bondi Beach is one of the popular destination places in Australia.
 Just beside Bondi Baths, there is an Olympic-sized infinity pool, go out for an invigorating morning swim, you will have an experience that you will never forget.
 You will also get to see public showers where you can wash off the salt after a swim in the ocean.
 Enjoy the scenic views of Bondi and Coogee Coastal Walk.
 Buy chips and fish on Campbell parade and enjoy them at the beach.

 Fresh Mountain Breeze At Blue Mountains

-Here in the Blue Mountains, you can get a view of eucalyptus forests, steep cliffs, villages and waterfall.
+Here in the Blue Mountains, you can get a view of eucalyptus forests, steep cliffs, villages, and waterfall.
 Also, you can watch Three Sisters sandstone rock stone formation over here.
-The whole region is surrounded by the gardens, guesthouses and galleries.
+The whole region is surrounded by gardens, guesthouses, and galleries.
 Experience the fresh air of the air as you rise above Sydney.
 At an altitude of 3000 ft, go to Jenolan Cave at Central Tablelands, you will get to see gravity-defying.